United States bombing of the Chinese embassy in Belgrade: Official State Department account

 In June, Under Secretary of State Thomas Pickering led a delegation to China to present the US version of events.

 According to the official account, CIA analysts knew the address of the Yugoimport office to be Bulevar Umetnosti 2 (2 Boulevard of the Arts).
 Using this information, they attempted to pinpoint its geographic location by using the known locations and addresses of other buildings on parallel streets as reference points.
 (The New York Times reported that some referred to what was done as "resection and intersection" although Pickering did not use those terms in the statement.)

 Parallel lines were drawn from known addresses and locations on a parallel street.
-With this information it was attempted to reconstruct the pattern of street addresses on Bulevar Umetnosti, which was information unknown to the targeteers.
+With this information, it was attempted to reconstruct the pattern of street addresses on Bulevar Umetnosti, which was information unknown to the targeteers.
 The pattern of street addresses on Bulevar Umetnosti was not as expected, and the targeteer erroneously pinpointed the embassy "located on a small side street at some distance on Bulevar Umetnosti" from the intended target.

 Multiple checks designed to prevent attacks on sensitive targets each failed as the location of the embassy had not been updated since the embassy moved to New Belgrade three years earlier.
 As a result, the bombers took to the air with the coordinates of the Chinese embassy programmed into the bombs on board.

 Pickering said that they found no evidence that the embassy was being used to assist Serbian forces, and said that it is not conceivable that any rogue group within the US would have done such a thing.
 He said that, "Science has taught us that a direct explanation, backed up by full knowledge of facts obtained through a careful investigation, is always preferable to speculation and far fetched, convoluted or contrived theories with little or no factual backing."

 George Tenet's statement

 On July 22, George Tenet made a statement before a public hearing of the House Intelligence Committee.
 Covering the same ground as Under Sec.
-Pickering's statement in China, he additionally acknowledged the target package originated within the CIA and that it was the sole CIA-directed strike of the war, stated that he had been personally unaware that the CIA was circulating strike requests and recognised that the CIA possessed maps correctly displaying the embassy.
+Pickering's statement in China, he additionally acknowledged the target package originated within the CIA and that it was the sole CIA-directed strike of the war, stated that he had been personally unaware that the CIA was circulating strike requests and recognized that the CIA possessed maps correctly displaying the embassy.
 Deputy Defense Secretary John Hamre, giving evidence the same day, stated that "NIMA is not at fault".